mahmoudimus/ac/docs/public/concepts/understanding-ondemand.md

 # Understanding Atlassian OnDemand

 Atlassian OnDemand is Atlassian's hosted versions of JIRA, Confluence and other software.
-Many customers prefer to buy Atlassian tools as a service because Atlassian will handle the maintenance, hosting, upgrades and more.
+Many customers prefer to buy Atlassian tools as a service because Atlassian handles maintenance, hosting, upgrades and more.
+OnDemand instances of JIRA, Confluence, and Bamboo are referred to as JIRA Cloud, Confluence Cloud, and Bamboo Cloud.

-Atlassian Connect is built to integrate with our OnDemand applications, so it's important that add-on developers have a basic understanding of how OnDemand works.
+Atlassian Connect is built to integrate with our OnDemand applications, so it's important to have a basic understanding how OnDemand works.

 ## Architecture
-* Each JIRA and Confluence OnDemand account is a separate instance of that product.
+* Each JIRA and Confluence Cloud account is a separate instance of that product.
 Although an OnDemand instance offers a unified product feel, the actual JIRA and Confluence servers are individual applications running in separate isolated JVMs, that communicate with each other only over HTTP.
 * Although each application is isolated from a security perspective, the underlying hardware resources, such as hardware, network, CPU and memory may be shared between many customers.
-* Each instance of JIRA or Confluence can be identified by its tenant id.
+* Each instance of JIRA or Confluence can be identified by its tenant ID.
 An instance URL is liable to change without warning.
 * Each instance of JIRA or Confluence has a set of users.
 * Email addresses are unique within an instance, but may be used across multiple instances.